jrgorelik/stable-matching/README.md

 # stable-matching
-Quick implementation of stable matching algorithm
+Quick implementation of stable matching and stable roommates algorithms